 - Using a rounded tablespoon or small cookie scoop, roll mixture into balls between palms of your hands and place on baking sheet.
 Transfer sheet to freezer for 10 minutes (This makes it easier to dip the balls into the chocolate.)

 - While the balls are chilling, melt your chocolate (about 3/4 cup chocolate chips) with coconut oil either in 20 second increments on 50% power in microwave, or continuously stirring on stove top on low heat.

 - Dip balls into bowl of melted chocolate until fully covered (I used a spoon) and transfer back to lined baking sheet.
 Once all of the balls are fully coated, transfer sheet back to freezer for about 10 minutes to allow chocolate coating to set.

-**If you’d like to avoid protein powder and want a grain-free/paleo option, you can use a total 7 tablespoons of coconut flour.
+paleo friendly option – If you’d like to avoid protein powder and want a grain-free/paleo option, you can use a total 7 tablespoons of coconut flour.
 If your mixture seems dry, start by adding 1 tablespoon of milk at a time.
 Coconut flour is can be pretty finicky, so be patient!

---nutrition approximate, based on plant protein ingredients.
+nutrition approximate, based on plant protein ingredients.

 - Calories: 97